 EISCAT_3D is a project that aims at constructing a new generation of ionospheric and atmospheric radar in the auroral zone in the Fenno-Scandinavian Arctic.
 The EGI-Engage Competence Centre facilitates the setup of the infrastructure by the development of a user portal.
 The portal will play a vital role in the EISCAT_3D system: it will provide services for researchers to discover, access and analyse (visualise, mine, etc.) data generated by the EISCAT_3D radar stations.

 At the start of EGI-Engage the Competence Centre aimed at establishing the first version of the EISCAT_3D portal by the end of February 2016.
 This portal would have been a further developed version of the demonstrator version which was prepared by the ENVRI and EGI-InSPIRE projects in 2013-14.
 Unfortunately the technological landscape for the Competence Centre radically changed in early 2015: ESA stopped support for the OpenSearch GeoSpatial Catalogue, which was the fundamental technology in the demonstrator.
-The Competence Centre had to change direction, and establish the portal on a different platform.
-DIRAC and its DIRAC4EGI production version is considered as the target platform.
+The Competence Centre had to look for an alternative technology to establish the portal.
+DIRAC using its DIRAC4EGI production version was chosen as the target platform.
+In an ongoing pilot DIRAC will serve as the framework for data discovery portal (first portal version) and later also coupled with computing (second portal version) The portal will help the EISCAT_3D community refine its data model and data arrangement to be able to serve various data queries and data analysis requests.

+In parallel with the CC activity a strongly related project, the ‘Supporting EISCAT_3D’ (E3DS) was started by the Nordic e-Infrastructure Consortium (NeIC).
+In the last 12 month the E3DS project refined the computing, storage and network architecture of the EISCAT_3D infrastructure.
+This new information was relevant for the CC to refine the role of the user portal and the timeline for development.
+The two project will continue working together on refining the EISCAT_3D data and computing model and architecture.

-This report provides information about the development activities after one year of work:
+This report provides information about the CC development activities after one year of work:

 Describes the EISCAT_3D system architecture and the role of the user portal within it.